Skip to main content

 Weddings

 Are you ready to kiss goodbye to your wedding dress and send it to a better home?
-Here’s everything you need to know about how to sell your wedding dress.
+Here’s everything you need to know about how to sell your wedding dress

-It’s probably not something you’ll want to think about, but after your big day is over and you’ve taken a million amazing snaps in your wedding dress, you might be considering selling it.
+It’s probably not something you’ll want to think about, but after your big day is over and you’ve taken a million amazing snaps in your wedding dress, you might be considering whether it's time to sell your wedding dress.

 Of course, you don’t have to sell your wedding dress.
 There’s a whole host of things you can do with it after the big day, including preserving it, framing it, donating it to charity or customising it into a whole new outfit.